itzC9/Orakatrap/README.md

 A: No, it's not a malware.
 The source code is viewable to all, so anyone can verify that it doesn’t do anything harmful.
 If anything was detected, that’s a false positive.
 Just make sure you’re downloading it from an official source

-#### Q: Can I get banned for using Chevstrap?
+#### Q: Can I get banned for using Orakatrap?

 A: No, it shouldn't.
-Chevstrap doesn't interact with the Roblox client and does not modify roblox client
+Orakatrap doesn't interact with the Roblox client and does not modify roblox client

 #### Q: Can you add Discord Rich Presence?